We may earn a commission when you click on the affiliate links in this post.

 - Stir until cheese is melted.
 Remove from heat and add lemon juice.

-- Serve with steamed (or roasted) Brussels sprouts or any other vegetable.
+- Serve with sautéed ,steamed or roasted Brussels sprouts or any other vegetable.
 Enjoy!

 Easy to make and the consistency is perfect, BUT the garlic is overwhelming!
 I only used 2 small cloves and doubled the cheese (a strong cheddar) and all I could taste was garlic.
 I will make this sauce again without the garlic which will elevate it to 5 stars.